-After the rear Toggle Lever Lift has been set into it's upwards position, push down the handle on the front and pull the machine towards direction V onto the jobsite.

-Never push the machine; this could cause the rear seals to become damaged.
+After the rear Toggle Lever Lift has been set into its upward position, push down the handle on the front and pull the machine towards direction V onto the job side.
+Never push the machine, this could cause the rear seals to be damaged.